Arunvishnu123/smartbuildingapp-frontend/README.md

 # Some images of the developed screen and functions

+## Add new building
 ![ScreenShot](images/a.PNG)

+## Display added buildings and notifaction to comfirm

 ![ScreenShot](images/b.PNG)

+## Display four added buildings

 ![ScreenShot](images/c.PNG)

+## Navigate to rooms and add new rooms for a selected building

 ![ScreenShot](images/d.PNG)

+## Add new room dialog box

 ![ScreenShot](images/e.PNG)

+## navigate to heater menu and add new heater and also show the notification when new heater is added

 ![ScreenShot](images/f.PNG)

+## edit added heater

 ![ScreenShot](images/h.PNG)

+## confirmation dialog box to delete the selected heater

 ![ScreenShot](images/i.PNG)

+## Confirmation dialog box to change heater status

 ![ScreenShot](images/j.PNG)

+## Dialog box to add new window

 ![ScreenShot](images/k.PNG)

+## Display the windows

 ![ScreenShot](images/l.PNG)

+## dialog box to edit windows

 ![ScreenShot](images/m.PNG)
+## confirmation dialog box to delete windows

 ![ScreenShot](images/n.PNG)
+## confirmation dialog box to change window status
 ![ScreenShot](images/p.PNG)

+More more information about the feature , we requested to see the small vedio demo of the app.